 Adjust the cutting height as desired.
-Set the front wheels to the same height as the rear wheels (Figure 10).
+Set the front wheels to the same height as the rear wheels (Figure 12).

-Note: To raise the machine, move all the cutting-height levers forward; to lower the machine, move all the cutting-height levers rearward.
+Note: To raise the machine, move all the cutting-height levers rearward; to lower the machine, move all the cutting-height levers forward.

-1. Raise the machine

-2. Lower the machine
+- 1. Raise the machine - 2.
+Lower the machine